 at the UNIX command line; the contents you last saved will be re-displayed.
 You should take a few minutes to try all of the ways of getting into insert mode.
 Change the file and save it.
 Quit and display it to the screen with cat and more.
 At first, vi will seem clunky and awkward.
 However, as you ascend the learning curve, you will see that vi is blazingly fast and very efficient.
+One of its great strengths is the ability to search for and replace text.
+As your skill grows with it, you will see it is an amazing productivity tool.

 A Reassuring Note If you are in command mode and hit ESC, your computer will just beep at you.
 This is its way of letting you know you were already in command mode.
 Nothing additional happens.
-If you are unsure what mode you are in, hit ESC and you will be back in command mode.
+If you are unsure what mode you are in, hit ESC and you will be back in command mode, no matter what.
+You can hit ESC and relax.